Remod-org/Oxide.Ext.LocalFiles/README.md

 	- /ta skip -- How many cycles to skip.
 Used to delay rotation time for a sign.

 	- /ta enable -- Toggles enabling image rotation

+### Permissions
+  Currently, only admins can use this plugin